AdaCore/spark2014/docs/lrm/source/packages.rst

             -- Three abstract state names are declared A, B & C.
             Initializes    => A
             -- A is initialized during the elaboration of Y.
-            -- C is specified as external state (an input) -- B is not initialized.
+            -- C is specified as external state with Async_Writers -- and need not be explicitly initialized.
+            -- B is not initialized.
     is
        ...